odant/conan-jscript/src/doc/api/util.md

 // Setting `breakLength` to e.g. 150 will print the "Lorem ipsum" text in a
 // single line.
-// Reducing the `breakLength` will split the "Lorem ipsum" text in smaller
-// chunks.
 ```

 The `showHidden` option allows [`WeakMap`][] and [`WeakSet`][] entries to be